 The College's overall financial position is strong.
-The College anticipates fiscal year 2023 will provide many opportunities and challenges as it recovers from the effects of the pandemic.
+The College anticipates fiscal year 2024 will provide many opportunities and challenges as it seeks to increase student enrollment.
 The College continually positions itself to fulfill the in-demand occupations of our service area including office and administrative support, healthcare, food service industry, and construction and manufacturing.
-The College has made budget adjustments while preserving its commitment to use available resources to acquire and improve the College's ability to accomplish its missions of instruction and public service.
+The College continues its commitment to use available resources to improve the College's ability to accomplish its missions of instruction and public service.